followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTextEditor/4 Events/focusIn.md

 ===========================================================================

 <!--shortDescription-->
-Raised when the widget loses focus.
+Raised when the widget gets focus.
 <!--/shortDescription-->

 <!--fullDescription-->